 (Paul Virilio – The Aesthetics of Disappearance)

-Four 100V speakers rotate on a 2.5m long horizontal axis.
-The structure resembles the klopotec – a type of bird-scaring windmill found in central Europe – from which Kutin drew inspiration.
+Four 100V speakers rotate on a biaxial structure with a diameter of 2.5 meters.
+The sculpture loosely refers to a klopotec – a type of bird-scaring windmill found in central Europe – from which Kutin drew inspiration.
 By amplifying these rotating speakers, the emitted sonic signals and feedback travel within the space in an unfamiliar, yet strange and multidimensional manner.

 Flanked by flickering and pulsating lights, TORSO reaches lucid and hallucinatory heights.
 Visitors have described the concert experience as like exposure to an “expanded Dreamachine” – referring to the influential stroboscopic flicker device first developed by artist Brion Gysin.
 Kutin takes this concept to a different level as he explores how rotating soundsources can influence and manipulate our way of listening and how they excite the acoustics of the performance space.

 Kutin’s interest to explore this field finds inspiration in the writings of the philosopher Paul Virilio and his concept of dromology – the science of speed.